Sleep Apnea Can Affect Your Relationship

 Can snoring be stopped?

 Yes!
 Many patients can stop their snoring with the help of treatment.
-We offer convenient oral appliances that move your jaw forward while you sleep to keep your airway open, allowing you to sleep silently.
-There are also some lifestyle changes Dr. Schumacher may recommend to help stop your snoring.
+We offer convenient oral appliances that move your jaw forward while you sleep to keep your airway open.
+There are also certain lifestyle changes Dr. Schumacher may recommend to help stop your snoring.